lmtedds/BC-Basic-Income-Data-Visualization/README.md

 ### Development

-To run a development server that will display the website at http://localhost:8080/.
-In fact if it is successful, it will open a new window/tab in your active browser.
+#### To run a development server that will display the website at http://localhost:8080/.

+```
+# This will start a local development server and open a web page pointing to the website.
+# The website should update automatically whenever you change a file.
+npm run start
+```

 This command will watch the directories and files for changes and automatically update the website.
 Your browser should refresh automatically to reflect the changes as well.
 NOTE: The command can be confused by deleting and adding new files.
-If this happens, just terminate (^C or the like), and run the command again.
+If this happens, just terminate (^C or the like), and run `npm run start` again.
-```
-npm run start
-```

 ### package.json